zubeco/eukapay/README.md

 # EukaPay Assessment Project
-### This is a project that consists of an Express API and a Next.js app.

 ## Prerequisites
 Make sure you have Docker installed on your machine.
 If you don't have it installed, you can download and install it from the official website